Karandra/Kortex-Mod-Manager/docs/srcs/comparison.md

 				For mods it's the install order.
 			</td>
 			<td id="WB">
+				Drag and Drop for mods and plugins.
-				Order plugins in your Data folder with Drag and Drop.
-Activate plugins based on save game.
-Lock Load Order to prevent external applications from makes changes.
+				Allows locking load order to prevent external applications from making changes.
 			</td>
 		</tr>
 		<tr>